The Feature Speed Formula: a flexible approach to scale hyper-parameters of deep neural networks: Minimal desiderata and stability under homogeneity

 \subsection{Stability and backward speed formula}

-For a general architecture of the form Eq.~\eqref{eq:NN-general}, let us replace property (BC) by the more principled stability property (S), which is necessary if one wants to have comparable behavior between the first GD step and the next.
+For a general architecture of the form Eq.~\eqref{eq:NN-general}, consider the following stability property (S), which is necessary if one wants to have comparable behavior between the first GD step and the next.
 It is related to the usual notion of smoothness in optimization: \begin{enumerate} \item [(S)] \textbf{Stability}.
 It holds $\Vert \frac{\d}{\d t} \nabla_\ell \Ll\Vert_2/\Vert \nabla_\ell \Ll\Vert_2 = O(1)$ for $\ell \in [1\: L]$. \end{enumerate}

 We will study this property in a ReLU MLP with a single input as in Eq.~\eqref{eq:MLP} (the extension to linear ResNets is simple as only the BFAs change).
 In this case we have $\nabla_\ell \Ll = b_\ell g_{\ell-1}^\top$ and thus $\Vert \nabla_\ell \Ll \Vert_F=\Vert b_\ell\Vert_2\Vert g_{\ell-1}\Vert_2$.
 It follows